Costs to starting an LLC Texas

 In addition to filing a franchise tax report, all LLCs in Texas have to file a Public Information Report (PIR) each year.

-The PIR is due at the same time as your LLC’s franchise tax reports; by May 15th.
-The first PIR is not due until the year after your LLC is formed.
+The PIR is due at the same time as your LLC’s franchise tax reports: by May 15th.
+The first PIR is not due until the year after your Limited Liability Company is formed.

 Texas LLC Taxes (varies)

-There are many different types of taxes that LLC owners must pay.
+There are many different types of Texas LLC taxes that business owners must pay.
 Federal income tax, state taxes, payroll tax (if your LLC has employees), and more.